DavidKayanan/Battery-Optimization/README.md

 #### OPTIMIZATION FORMULATION

-MIP, with a binary variable per hour to decide whether the battery should charge or discharge.
+MIP, with a binary variable per time step to decide whether the battery should charge or discharge.
+Gurobi is able to solve the 1-year MIP by cutting the root node, without descending the search tree.

 Decision Variable | Description | Notes
 ------------ | ------------- | -------------